internetarchive/dweb-mirror/README.md

 #### Actual class hierarchy as built so far ...

 * collectionpressed.js and mirrored.js: applications using this
-* MirrorSearch - encapsulates an IA Search, keeps track of how many pages read etc
-    * MirrorCollection - sets up search queries for a IA Collection,
 * stream.Transform
     * ParallelStream - a transform stream that can run tasks in a configurable parallel manner
     * _MirrorXxxStream - a set of StreamTools to allow array like functions on a stream